andrei-punko/spring-ai-ollama/README.md

 ## How to start Ollama

-Start it after installation from [official site](https://ollama.com/download) or run it inside Docker:
+Just start installed version or run it inside Docker container:
 ```bash
 docker compose up
 ```